 The last option is somewhat of a last resort because it's not universally respected by RADIUS servers.
 However, what it does do is to pass a hint to a RADIUS server to request that the RADIUS server use a maximum of 1100 bytes for the RADIUS packet.
 This would mean that, with the additional headers provided by the TCP stack that the packets should never be fragmented.

-The caveat is, as stated, that different RADIUS servers react differently to seeing Framed-MTU and all servers in the path would have to respect it.
-It certainly can't be relied on as the solution.
+The caveat is, as stated, that different RADIUS server react differently to seeing Framed-MTU.
+It certainly can't be relied on at the solution.